Citizenship by Investment in Bulgaria

 Answer: Before 18 years old she cannot apply without parents.
 Parents must give their notarial consent.
 In case she reaches age of 18 years the consent of parents is no longer required and she will be able to apply for citizenship of Bulgaria by herself.

 Question: Can you assist us with application for Bulgarian citizenship based on ancestry?

 Answer: We do not provide services regarding acquisition of Bulgarian citizenship through ethnic origin.
 We only deal with citizenship by investment.
-This route involves investment of EUR 1,024,000 (or donation of EUR 300,000 if the investor chooses loan option).
-These options do not require obligatory physical presence in the country (residence) or knowledge of the Bulgarian language.

 Question: I have some questions about obtaining Bulgarian citizenship by investment.
 How many times should the Investor visit Bulgaria for this program before getting the permanent residency and citizenship?
 Are there any restrictions for Middle Eastern countries people such as Iran?

 Answer: The investor is expected to visit Bulgaria twice to get permanent residency and twice to get citizenship.
 All the family members will be expected to visit Bulgaria.
 There are no restrictions for Iran in Bulgaria (sanctions are imposed by the USA and some other countries).